For Patients & Caregivers

 The observation that patients who receive statin therapy have decreased concentrations of CoQ10 in muscle cells (25) resulted recently in studies to evaluate the benefit of CoQ10 in alleviating statin-induced myalgias.
 The data are inconclusive (26) (27) (28).

 CoQ10 has also been investigated for anticancer effects.
 A few case reports suggest that CoQ10 supplementation may be useful in the treatment of breast cancer (3) (4).
 However, a randomized trial did not find any effectiveness in improving self-reported fatigue or quality of life in breast cancer patients (29).
 Further study is needed.

-And because of its antioxidant property, CoQ10 may also reduce effectiveness of chemotherapy and radiation therapy (13).
+CoQ10 may interfere with the actions of warfarin (11) (12).
+Because of its antioxidant property, CoQ10 may also reduce effectiveness of chemotherapy and radiation therapy (13).

 CoQ10 is known to have antioxidant and membrane stabilizing properties and is the only endogenously produced lipid with a redox function in mammals.
 All cells are capable of synthesizing CoQ10 and no redistribution between organs occurs through the blood.
 It is necessary for adenosine triphosphate (ATP) production, and its role as a mobile electron carrier in the mitochondrial electron-transfer processes of respiration and coupled phosphorylation is well established.
 It has a direct regulatory role on succinyl and NADH dehydrogenases (1).
 CoQ10 has been demonstrated to scavenge free radicals produced by lipid peroxidation and prevent mitochondrial deformity during episodes of ischemia, and it may have some ability to maintain the integrity of myocardial calcium ion channels during ischemic insults (2).